 D. Gaming/Raffles/Fundraising -added in changes to agenda

 Council Myers talked about how this issue came up in researching for the VFW raffles.
-He found the town was listed as what he believes as not allowed to hold any type of fundraising events by definition on the Washington Gaming website.
+He found the town was listed on the WA.
+Gaming site as having a prohibition to fund raising.
 He contacted the Clerk and she researched information but it still did not provide enough for him to be comfortable in the allowance of fundraising as defined.
 Cindy Marbut, Clerk Treasurer, stated she had forwarded the email discussion she had with Roger@ WA.
 Gaming Commission and his interpretation and thoughts on the subject matter.
 Further discussion took place and Clerk offered to contact the WA.
 Gaming Commission, Roger Sauve and find out how to get the reference to “fundraising” removed from their website.
 Council Myers wanted to be sure that no one read that statement and was deterred by the reference to hold any type of fundraising that might be helpful to local agencies.

 *Discussion Only